atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 Then we set `sort-desc` to true so the list is sorted from newest to oldest.

 We get an array of the post subjects using the `blogCollection.getAllMembers()`.
-Then in the layout, we map over this array and render a `<BlogCard />` for each of the subjects.
+Then in the markup, we map over this array and render a `<BlogCard />` for each of the subjects.

 Save and navigate to `localhost:4321/blog` and you should see the new blog page.

 ![](img/9-3.webp)

 Clicking on the links brings you to a 404 page because we haven't actually made the blog content pages yet so let's do that now.

+## Creating the blog's content page

 Our content pages will live on `https://<your domain>/blog/<title-slug>` so we need to use a route parameter to determine what blog post to show.
 In Astro, this is done with square brackets in the file name.